mcandre/buttery/README.md

 ## Common options

-`-trimStart <frames>`: drop a number of frames from the start of the loop.
-Useful for cleaning up long animations.

-`-trimEnd <frames>`: drop a number of frames from the end of the loop.
-Useful for generating smoother loops.
+`-trimStart` / `-trimEnd` can drop frames from sides of the input GIF sequence.
+Trimming is useful for cutting down long animations to a specific subsequence.
+Trimming may facilitate motion smoothing.
+When used artfully, trimming can even generate unique motion.

 See `buttery -help` for more detail.